• Skip to primary navigation

 How To Season Chicken Noodle Soup?

 The trinity of herbs for making the perfect chicken soup is thyme, rosemary, and bay leaf.
-They give chicken noodle soup its signature taste.
-They impart so much flavor!
+They give chicken noodle soup its signature flavor.

 STORE, REHEAT, AND FREEZE CROCKPOT CHICKEN NOODLE SOUP;